albar965/littlenavmap-manual/en/INTRO.md

 Toolbars are also movable by clicking on the left handle and can also be closed or detached from the main window.

-Use the `Main Menu` -> `Window` menu to bring docked windows or toolbars back.
+Use the `Main Menu` -&gt; `Window` menu to bring docked windows or toolbars back.

 The program uses tooltips to display more information on buttons and other controls.

-A more detailed descrition is shown on the left side of the statusbar if you hover the mouse over a menu item.
+A more detailed description is shown on the left side of the statusbar if you hover the mouse over a menu item.

 The main window title indicates the currently selected flight simulator database \(`FSX`, `FSXSE`, `P3DV2` or `P3DV3`\), the flight plan file name and a trailing `*` if the flight plan has changes.